Enthalpy of vaporization

-The enthalpy of vaporization (symbol ∆H_{vap}), also known as the (latent) heat of vaporization or heat of evaporation, is the amount of energy (enthalpy) that must be added to a liquid substance to transform a quantity of that substance into a gas.
-The enthalpy of vaporization is a function of the pressure at which that transformation takes place.
+In thermodynamics, the enthalpy of vaporization (symbol ∆H_{vap}), also known as the (latent) heat of vaporization or heat of evaporation, is the amount of energy (enthalpy) that must be added to a liquid substance to transform a quantity of that substance into a gas.
+The enthalpy of vaporization is a function of the pressure and temperature at which the transformation (vaporization or evaporation) takes place.

 The enthalpy of vaporization is often quoted for the normal boiling temperature of the substance.
 Although tabulated values are usually corrected to 298 K, that correction is often smaller than the uncertainty in the measured value.

 The heat of vaporization is temperature-dependent, though a constant heat of vaporization can be assumed for small temperature ranges and for reduced temperature T_{r} ≪ 1.
 The heat of vaporization diminishes with increasing temperature and it vanishes completely at a certain point called the critical temperature (T_{r} = 1).
 Above the critical temperature, the liquid and vapor phases are indistinguishable, and the substance is called a supercritical fluid.